Endoscopy

 During the POEM procedures, an endoscope is inserted through the mouth to cut muscles in the esophagus.
 Cutting the muscles loosens them and prevents them from tightening and interfering with swallowing.

-This is a safe, effective treatment of Barrett’s esophagus.
+RFA is a safe, effective treatment of Barrett’s esophagus, a condition where the lining of your esophagus is damaged by acid reflux.
+Treating Barrett’s esophagus is important because it not only removes diseased tissue, treatment can also prevent development of esophageal cancer.
 During RFA, radio waves are delivered via a catheter to remove diseased tissue of the esophagus while having minimal impact to the healthy tissue.
-This process is called ablation.
-Treating Barrett’s esophagus is important because it not only removes diseased tissue, treatment can also prevent development of esophageal cancer.

 Gastroesophageal reflux disease, also known as acid reflux or GERD, is a condition in which stomach acid repeatedly flows back up into the esophagus.
 It’s because this junction has become too relaxed.
 The TIF procedure may be an option for you if you have mild to moderate GERD and/or hiatal hernias and want a lasting solution, but don’t want or can’t have surgery.

-During a TIF procedure, your clinician will operate on your gastroesophageal junction through your mouth, using an endoscope and a special fundoplication device.
+During a TIF procedure, your clinician will access your gastroesophageal junction through your mouth, using an endoscope and a special fundoplication device.
 No incision or surgery is needed.
 The procedure repairs the lower esophageal sphincter, the valve that allows stomach acid to pass back into the esophagus.

 A hiatal hernia is also often involved in GERD.
 This means that the top of your stomach is emerging through the esophageal hiatus.
 That’s the opening in your diaphragm that your esophagus passes through to meet your stomach below it.
 A TIF procedure can also correct a hiatal hernia.

-Our endoscopy experts carefully evaluate patients with Barrett’s esophagus with advanced imaging techniques.
+Barrett’s esophagus is a condition where the lining of your esophagus is damaged by acid reflux.
+Our endoscopy experts carefully evaluate patients with this condition with advanced imaging techniques.
 They are well versed in providing all treatments for Barrett’s esophagus including radiofrequency ablation, cryotherapy, hybrid argon plasma coagulation and endoscopic mucosal resection.